 The Compton Prizes are the highest awards presented by the Institute to students and student organizations in recognition of excellent achievements in citizenship and devotion to the welfare of MIT.
 They reflect outstanding contributions to the MIT community as a whole, sustained over a significant number of years.
 Neil Gaikwad is celebrated for his leadership, valued mentorship, advocacy and involvement in the arts at MIT, and demonstrated commitment to the advancement of diversity, inclusion, and wellbeing of MIT community.
 His leadership and an institute-wide initiative have helped numerous MIT students navigate student life and learning opportunities through number of pathways including the UROP program and has helped foster research connections between undergraduate and graduate students.

-Neil is a third year doctoral student, specializing in human-centered artificial intelligence for socio-economic development.
+Neil is a third year doctoral student, specializing in human-centered artificial intelligence for socio-economic development and market design.
 He works with Professor Danielle Wood, the director of the Space Enabled research group.
 A major focus of Neil's current research to decode the impact of the Earth’s physical processes on human societies and institutions.
 Drawing upon this understanding, he is designing and engineering more efficient and equitable precision agriculture markets to help small-scale farmers mitigate the impact of meteorological disasters and institutional failures.
 Neil is also an arts scholar and a co-chair of the Committee on the Scholarly Interactions at MIT.
 With a lifelong passion for research, teaching, and arts, he continues to advance the equity, diversity, inclusion, and wellbeing of the community.

 Neil received the Compton Prize at the annual MIT Awards Convocation, which honors students, faculty, staff and community members who have made outstanding contributions to the shared life of the Institute.